Hidde Jurjus

-Hidde Jurjus (born 9 February 1994) is a Dutch professional footballer who plays as a goalkeeper for club Groningen.
+Hidde Jurjus (born 9 February 1994) is a Dutch professional footballer who plays as a goalkeeper for club Volendam.

 Club career

 Early life

 After playing local side Longa '30, Hidde Jurjus joined the youth academy of De Graafschap in 2002, aged eight.
-From there he climbed through the ranks of the youth academy and was chosen as the 4th goalkeeper of the senior squad in the 2013-2014 season.
+From there he climbed through the ranks of the youth academy and was chosen as the 4th goalkeeper of the senior squad in the 2013–2014 season.

 De Graafschap

-The following season (2014-2015), manager Jan Vreman named Jurjus first goalkeeper, and he made his senior debut on 8 August 2014 against FC Emmen in the Jupiler League.
+The following season (2014–2015), manager Jan Vreman named Jurjus first goalkeeper, and he made his senior debut on 8 August 2014 against FC Emmen in the Jupiler League.
 After the first half, he got injured, and he was subbed off for Jasper Heusinkveld.
 On 28 October 2014 he recovered from his back injury and played his second game for De Graafschap.
 During the season, he would establish himself as the 1st goalkeeper and they ended on the 6th position in the Eerste Divisie.
 The 6th position means that they qualified for a spot in the 2014–15 Eredivisie#Promotion/relegation play-offs.
 Jurjus and De Graafschap won against Almere City, Go Ahead Eagles and FC Volendam, which means that they were officially promoted to the Eredivisie.

 On 11 August 2015 Jurjus made his Eredivisie debut against SC Heerenveen.
 During the season he stays the first choice goalkeeper and he kept all 34 competition matches.

 PSV

 In the summer of 2016 PSV signed Jurjus from De Graafschap, and they came to a five-year agreement.
 PSV paid €500,000 for him.
 In PSV, he competes against Jeroen Zoet and Remko Pasveer for a position as first goalkeeper.
-In the 2016-2017 season he initially started as the 3rd choice goalkeeper.
+In the 2016–2017 season he initially started as the 3rd choice goalkeeper.
 He plays half of the games in the Eerste Divisie with Jong PSV.
 At the end of the season Roda JC wanted to loan Jurjus from PSV, as their first goalkeeper Benjamin van Leer moved to Ajax.

 Roda JC (loan)

-During the 2017-2018 season, Jurjus was sent out on a loan with Roda JC.
+During the 2017–2018 season, Jurjus was sent out on a loan with Roda JC.
 In this season he played all 34 league matches and with Roda JC he even reached the quarterfinals of the KNVB Beker.
 At the end of the season they ended on the 16th position, which means that they have to play in the relegation play-offs.
 Over two games, they lost against Almere City FC, which meant that they were officially relegated to the Eerste Divisie.
 After his loan spell at Roda JC, he returned to PSV.